Squeekoo/Capstone1/README.md

 # [MuMe](https://musicandmentalhealth.herokuapp.com/)

-[MuMe](https://musicandmentalhealth.herokuapp.com/) is a Music & Mental Health Community designed as a safe space for people to publicly express themselves.
+[MuMe](https://musicandmentalhealth.herokuapp.com/) is a Music & Mental Health Community designed as a safe space for people to publicly express themselves through music to complement written words.
 Members can use [MuMe](https://musicandmentalhealth.herokuapp.com/) as a virtual journal as well as a social platform to discover others who may be able to relate to their content.

 What makes [MuMe](https://musicandmentalhealth.herokuapp.com/) special is the members' ability to search for a song (based on their current mood) and add it to their posts.
 With music being a universal language, I believe people sharing a song that represents their current mood can be more powerful than spoken (or in this case, written) words.